hokageCV/express-scheduler-api/README.md

 First I set up the basic structure like the handlers, routes, models & database.

 Initially for the ORM I used prisma.
-But it seemed alienated and considering the time constraint I switched to mongoose.
+But it seemed alienated and considering the time constraint I had selected, I switched to mongoose.

 Then I created schema in zod for validation for the input.
 I liked its simplicity and the way it presents the errors.
 All the functions out of the box are very useful.